 Black Hole Evaporation Time Calculator

-This calculator turns that big idea into numbers you can inspect.
+The calculator turns that abstract idea into concrete estimates you can inspect.
 Enter a mass in solar masses, and the page estimates the black hole's Hawking temperature, evaporation time, Schwarzschild radius, radiated power, and Bekenstein-Hawking entropy.
-Those quantities are connected, but they do not all scale in the same way.
-Temperature rises when mass falls, radius grows linearly with mass, power increases strongly as the hole gets lighter, and lifetime depends on the cube of mass.
-That last point is the reason astrophysical black holes live for absurdly long times in the idealized model.
+Those outputs are linked by the same mass input, but they do not all respond in the same way.
+Temperature rises when mass falls, radius grows linearly with mass, power increases sharply as the hole gets lighter, and lifetime depends on the cube of mass.
+That cubic dependence is the reason stellar and supermassive black holes survive for timescales that are fantastically longer than the current age of the universe in the clean textbook model.

-The outputs are best read as order-of-magnitude physical estimates.
-They are not forecasts for a real black hole sitting inside a galaxy, feeding from gas, or absorbing ambient radiation.
-Instead, they answer a cleaner theoretical question: if you take an isolated Schwarzschild black hole with a given mass and apply the standard Hawking formulas, what temperature and lifetime do you get?
+The results are best read as order-of-magnitude theoretical estimates, not as forecasts for every real object in the sky.
+A black hole in a galaxy can accrete gas, absorb surrounding radiation, merge with other compact objects, or spin rapidly.
+This calculator instead answers a simpler and more focused question: if you take an isolated, non-rotating, uncharged Schwarzschild black hole with a given mass and apply the standard Hawking formulas, what temperature, radius, power, entropy, and evaporation lifetime follow from that assumption set?

-Start with the black hole mass input.
-The field expects a positive number measured in solar masses (M☉), so a value of 1 means one Sun's mass, 10 means ten solar masses, and 0.1 means one tenth of a solar mass.
-After you click Compute Properties, the calculator converts your value into kilograms and evaluates the standard semiclassical Schwarzschild formulas.
+This black hole evaporation time calculator starts with a single physical input: the mass of the black hole in solar masses (M☉).
+A value of 1 means one Sun's mass, 10 means ten solar masses, 0.1 means one tenth of a solar mass, and very small positive values let you explore hypothetical low-mass or primordial-black-hole-style regimes.
+After you click Compute Properties, the calculator converts that mass into kilograms and evaluates the standard semiclassical Schwarzschild formulas in SI units.

-The result table reports several quantities.
-Evaporation time is the estimated lifetime in years under the isolated-black-hole assumption.
-Hawking temperature is the effective thermal temperature seen by a distant observer.
-Schwarzschild radius is the radius of the event horizon for a non-rotating black hole.
-Hawking power is the simplified radiated power in watts, and Bekenstein-Hawking entropy is shown in units of Boltzmann's constant, which is a common way to express black-hole entropy.
+The result area then reports several related quantities.
+Evaporation time is the idealized lifetime in years.
+Hawking temperature is the effective thermal temperature measured by a distant observer.
+Schwarzschild radius is the event-horizon radius for a non-rotating black hole.
+Hawking power is the simplified radiated power in watts, and Bekenstein-Hawking entropy is shown in units of Boltzmann's constant, which is a standard dimensionless convention in black-hole thermodynamics.

-The core temperature formula for a non-rotating, uncharged Schwarzschild black hole of mass M is shown below.
-The important physical message is that temperature is inversely proportional to mass: lighter black holes are hotter, while heavier black holes are colder.
+The black hole evaporation formulas in this calculator assume an isolated, non-rotating, uncharged Schwarzschild black hole of mass M. The first key relation is the Hawking temperature.
+Its main physical message is simple and important: the temperature is inversely proportional to mass, so lighter black holes are hotter and heavier black holes are colder.

 T = ħc³ / (8π G M kB)